 Types of Inspections:

-- Compliance Evaluation Inspection (CEI) is an on-site evaluation of a hazardous waste handler's compliance with RCRA regulations and permit standards.
-The purpose of the CEI is to gather information necessary to determine compliance and support enforcement actions, and includes all aspects of hazardous waste generation and handling.
+- Compliance Evaluation Inspection (CEI) is an onsite evaluation of a hazardous waste handler's compliance with the Vermont hazardous waste management regulations (VHWMR) and permit standards.
+The purpose of the CEI is to gather information necessary to determine compliance and support enforcement actions, and it includes all aspects of hazardous waste generation and handling.

-- Focused Compliance Inspection (FCI) is an on-site inspection that addresses only a specific portion or subpart of the Vermont hazardous waste management regulations or to perform a physical site evaluation to verify hazardous waste activity.
+- Focused Compliance Inspection (FCI) is an onsite inspection that addresses only a specific portion or subpart of the VHWMR or to perform a physical site evaluation to verify hazardous waste activity.

-- Follow-up Inspection (FUI) is a partial (focused) or full on-site inspection conducted to verify the status of violations cited during a previous evaluation.
+- Follow-up Inspection (FUI) is a partial (focused) or full onsite inspection conducted to verify the status of violations cited during a previous evaluation.

 The inspector(s) will identify readily apparent alleged violations during a closing conference.
-The inspector will then prepare a letter with summary of violations observed during the inspection and provide a compliance directives to the generator.
-If something has not been addressed through post-inspection correspondence, follow-up questions or requests for additional submittals will be made by the DEC inspector in the letter.
+The inspector will then prepare a letter with summary of violations observed during the inspection and compliance directives to the generator.
+If something has not been addressed through post-inspection correspondence, follow-up questions or requests for additional submittals will be made by the DEC inspector listed in the letter.
 In all cases, a response from the generator will be required.